kpenningroth1440/rag-chatbot/README.md

 1. Data Preparation: We add embeddings, i.e. "numbers with meaning"` to each document in the database.
 2. Chatbot: You ask a question to the chatbot, e.g., "What is the capital of France?"
-3. The chatbot will use the question to retrieve the most relevant documents from the database, using vector search and full text search (N1QL) if needed or desired.
-It will find embeddings that are most similar to the question's embedding.
-It will also find documents that contain keywords which most closely match the question's keywords.
+3. The chatbot will use the question to retrieve the most relevant documents from the database, using Capella vector search and Capella full text search if needed or desired.
+The chatbot will find embeddings that are most similar to the question's embedding.
+It can also find documents that contain keywords which most closely match the question's keywords, if the user desires.
 4. The chatbot will then use the retrieved documents to generate a response, after formatting into a readable answer.
 5. The response is then displayed to the user.